OpenCMISS-Examples/OpenCMISS-Iron-tutorials/docs/source/getting_started/installation/docker.md

         -v ~/oc/usr/bin/:/usr/local/bin \
         prasadbabarendagamage/opencmiss-iron:1.0-minimal-ssh start.sh
     ```
-    ``` Important:: Repeat the above command if you recieve an error like: 'docker: Error response from daemon: Get https://registry-1.docker.io/v2/: dial tcp: lookup registry-1.docker.io on [::1]:53: dial udp [::1]:53: socket: address family not supported by protocol.'
+    ``` Important:: Repeat the above command if you recieve an error like: 'docker: Error response from daemon'.
     ```

 ### Windows